 - For most subjects, only a list of courses will appear.
 For others, short descriptions or syllabi may be available if you click on the course title.

-The following USAL departments are open to IFSA students:
+The following USAL departments are available to you:

 - Facultad de Historia, Filosofía y Letras: Letras, Lengua Inglesa, Interpretación de Conferencias en Inglés, Traductorado Público de Inglés, Traductorado Científico Literario de Inglés, Historia, Ciencias Ambientales, Gestión de Historia de las Artes and Filosofía